What Are the Ten Styles of Music?

 Hip-hop music has thrived in this century.
 Today, some of the best rappers there are putting out music that can be listened to by people of all ages.
 Hip-hop music is also seen by many as an art form that, much like rock, has given birth to many different genres.

 Electronic dance music, or EDM, is a mixed bag for the ear.
 While some of its styles, like trance and house music, may appeal to most, EDM can be abrasive too.
-This genre is often characterized as the kind of music that makes you move – Big, pulsing beats, lots of bass, and synths that sound like robots.
-What makes it appealing to some can also be negative since there are a few people who find this style of music to be too intense.
+This genre is often characterized as the kind of music that makes you move – big, pulsing beats, lots of bass, and synths that sound like robots.

 Electro music (also known as electropop) is a type of electronic dance music characterized by synthesizers, drum machines, and electric instruments with vocals.
 It is usually pop music that leans towards synthpop and synth-wave.
 The term electro music, which includes a sub-genre of electroclash, was coined in 1991 by DJ and radio presenter Peter Doyle.
 Electroclash, a sub-genre that was popular in the 1990s, is generally to be distinguished from the general electro music, although both have similar stylings.